fightwithtiger/waterfall-dt/README.md

   unit: 'px' // unit, default value is 'px', only support 'px' and 'rem'
   lazy: false // Indicates whether the image is lazy to load, default valut is false })

+// or es6
+// import { create } from 'waterfall-dt'
+// let wf = create({
+//   el: 'wf', // The container's id, must have
+//   width: 300, // the picture's width, default value is 232
+//   gap: 20, // the gap between two pictures, default value is 10
+//   cols: 4 // colums, default value is 5
+//   unit: 'px' // unit, default value is 'px', only support 'px' and 'rem'
+//   lazy: false // Indicates whether the image is lazy to load, default valut is false
+// })

 // you need the imgs'format like this: const imgs = [